Scaler-Community-Projects/NGO-Farmer-Analysis/CONTRIBUTE.md

 =========================

 1. When contributing to this repository, please first discuss the change you wish to make on issue or Front-end/Back-end channels on the Mattermost app.
-2. To make any changes, fork the Development branch.
+2. To make any changes, fork the repository.
-3. Add your changes to your forked development branch, please ensure that the project builds properly with the new changes.
+3. Add your changes to your forked repo, please ensure that the project builds properly with the new changes.
-4. Once that's done, **ALWAYS** create a PR to the Development branch of the main repository.
+4. Once that's done, **ALWAYS** create a PR to the **Development** branch of the main repository.
-5. Post the PR on the relevant channel in the app, code reviewers will review the PR and approve it.
+5. Post the PR on the relevant channel in the app for the code reviewers to review the PR and approve it.

 If a PR is made to the master branch, it will be not be approved but deleted.